isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution119.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase

 ### Support Level
-Up to 80% for SMEs <br>
+Up to % for SMEs <br>
-N.A. for non-SMEs

-### Things to Note
-- Automate access request and provisioning
+Up to - Automate access request and provisioning
 - Physically secure spaces without the need for power supply to operate
 - Provide traceability of all access into the secured spaces
 - Installed with Management software to administer access to users